m-lab/node-loadtesting/README.md

 ## Running tests

-To run an NDT stress test in the testbed for 1,000 iterations (21,000 NDT tests):
+To run an NDT stress test in the testbed for 1,000 iterations using IPv4 (21,000 NDT tests):
  * start an NDT server
- * run `./stress_test.sh ndt.iupui.mlab3.iad0t.measurement-lab.org 1000 &`
+ * run `./stress_test.sh mlab3.iad0t ipv4 1000 &`
  * run `./killer.sh &`

+For IPv6, change 'ipv4' in the example above to 'ipv6'

 ## Don't run out of disk space on the server.